 The decision to flee the scene of an accident is a poor one, but people from all walks of life do it.
 Hit-and-run drivers are very often drunk or drugged drivers, or afraid of the consequences of driving without a license or insurance.
 They decide not to stop because they fear being charged with driving under the influence, driving on a suspended license, or driving without auto insurance.
 However, the split-second decision to not stop at an accident scene can be life-changing.
 Always stop, and remind the teen drivers in your life of this important law.

 What are the Penalties For Not Stopping at an Accident Scene?

 In Maryland, MD Transp Code § 20-102 (2017) states that motorists who are involved in an accident that causes injury or death must stop.
 Under §27-113 of the Maryland law, any driver who leaves the scene of an accident that resulted in the severe bodily harm of another person may face felony charges.
 If convicted, the penalty is a fine up to $5,000, no more than five years in prison, or both.

 Under §27-113 of Maryland law, any driver who leaves the scene of an accident that resulted in the severe bodily harm of another person may face felony charges.
 If convicted, the penalty is a fine up to $5,000, no more than five years in prison, or both.
 If the accident results in another person’s death, the driver may face a felony manslaughter charge with a penalty of up to ten years in prison, a $10,000 fine, or both.

 Along with criminal charges, drivers may be liable in a civil lawsuit for serious injuries or wrongful death.
 A civil case is separate from a criminal case.
-A Baltimore personal injury lawyer can help accident victims pursue a lawsuit against the driver or obtain compensation from the victim’s own car insurance policy.
+A seasoned lawyer can help accident victims pursue a lawsuit against the driver or obtain compensation from the victim’s own car insurance policy.